*This year's agenda schedule will take place live in Eastern Daylight Time (UTC-4:00)

 Dr. Liu has a long time experience on high quality quantum dots synthesis, especially for opto- & electro-luminescence applications.
 He is the first to achieve the large scale production of Cd-free quantum dots with high quality.
 And he also significantly boosted the QLEDs lifetime for Cd-based quantum dots with T95 of blue and red above 100 and 4000 hours at 1000 nits, respectively, both of which are one of best so far among reported results.

-Dr. Cohen joined GE Lighting after receiving his Ph.D. from the University of Michigan in 2000.
+Dr. Cohen joined the lighting division of General Electric after receiving his Ph.D. from the University of Michigan in 2000.
 He has developed a variety of experiences through roles of increasing responsibility in Technology, Manufacturing, and Business Operations that include phosphors and specialty materials development, lighting product design and manufacturing, tungsten wire processing, and commercial sales of phosphors and specialty materials.
 Dr. Cohen has significant operational experience built on various key roles over nine years in manufacturing including Plant Manager of GE Lighting’s Phosphor and Specialty Chemical Facility.
-He led GE Lighting’s technical efforts to mitigate rare earth supply and inflation pressures through phosphor innovation, lighting product redesign, and production process optimization for fluorescent lighting.
+He led GE Lighting’s technical efforts to mitigate rare earth supply and inflation pressures through phosphor innovation, lighting product redesign, and production process optimization for fluorescent lighting products.

-Transitioning to LED materials, Dr. Cohen led GE Lighting’s PFS/KSF Red Phosphor innovation, process/manufacturing development, and sales/commercialization activities.
-He continues as the business leader in GE Current, a Daintree company, for the technical innovation and profitable commercial growth of phosphors & other specialty materials.
-He has multiple publications / conference proceedings in plasma sciences and phosphors and issued U.S. patents in luminescent materials.
+Transitioning from traditional lighting materials to LED materials, Dr. Cohen led GE Lighting’s PFS/KSF Red Phosphor innovation, process/manufacturing development, and sales/commercialization activities.
+After GE’s sale of its commercial lighting business to American Industrial Partners in 2019, he continues as the business leader of the specialty Chemicals and Materials group of Current Lighting Solutions, LLC focused on technical innovation and profitable commercial growth of phosphors and other specialty materials.

 Professor Ru-Shi Liu received his Bachelor degree in Chemistry from Soochow University (Taiwan) in 1981.
 He got his Master Degree in nuclear science from the National Tsing Hua University (Taiwan) in 1983.
 He obtained two Ph.D. degrees in Chemistry from National Tsing Hua University in 1990 and from the University of Cambridge in 1992.
 He joined Materials Research Laboratories at Industrial Technology Research Institute as an Associate Researcher, Research Scientist, Senior Research Scientist and Research Manager from 1983 to 1995.
 Then he became an Associate Professor at the Department of Chemistry of the National Taiwan University from 1995 to 1999.
 Then he promoted as a Professor in 1999.
 In July 2016, he became the Distinguished Professor.